Terms and Conditions - Open Courses

 The small print that applies to our open (scheduled) courses

-These terms and conditions relate to the open (scheduled) IT Learning Centre (Digital Skills and ITSS) and Bodleian courses delivered face to face and online.
+These terms and conditions relate to the open (scheduled) IT Learning Centre (Digital Skills and ITSS) courses delivered face to face and online.
 Most terms and conditions are the same for both training providers, but where there is variation this is noted in the text.

 In these terms and conditions: